 In this review, we check out one of the most popular studio monitor options from one of the leading brands in the space.

 The Yamaha HS5 is the smallest speaker in the Yamaha HS series.
-With newly developed transducers Yamaha aims to provide a quality, smaller sized monitor.
+With newly developed transducers Yamaha aims to provide one of the best 5 inch monitor speakers in the market.
 It’s targeted at both professionals and beginners.
 Intending to deliver balanced sound at an affordable price, it sets some lofty ambitions.
 Let’s find out if it delivers.

 First, let’s cover the most important aspect.
 These do sound fantastic but they are not perfect.